graphql-community/koa-graphql/README.md

 GraphQL's [validation phase](https://graphql.github.io/graphql-spec/#sec-Validation) checks the query to ensure that it can be successfully executed against the schema.
 The `validationRules` option allows for additional rules to be run during this phase.
 Rules are applied to each node in an AST representing the query using the Visitor pattern.

 A validation rule is a function which returns a visitor for one or more node Types.
-Below is an example of a validation preventing the specific fieldname `metadata` from being queried.
+Below is an example of a validation preventing the specific field name `metadata` from being queried.
 For more examples see the [`specifiedRules`](https://github.com/graphql/graphql-js/tree/main/src/validation/rules) in the [graphql-js](https://github.com/graphql/graphql-js) package.

 ```js
 import { GraphQLError } from 'graphql';